 - Chop the Korean radish or daikon into matchsticks.
 Place in large bowl and sprinkle with salt.
 Mix thoroughly with hands.
 This begins the pickling process.
 Set aside for 10 minutes.

 - Transfer radish into a clean bowl.
 There should be a lot of liquid left in the bottom of the old bowl.
 Do not use this liquid; dump it out.
 Squeeze out as much liquid as possible.
 Press against a colander with a wooden spoon.
 Or, do it the Korean way: place in a thin dish cloth and wring out as much liquid as possible.
-This will ensure kimchi that's not too wet.
+This will ensure the kimchi is not too wet.

 - In the new bowl, add the salted, drained radish.
 It will look wilted.
 Add fish sauce, garlic, green onions, gochukaru, and sugar.
 Mix thoroughly until well coated.

 - Remove pork belly from liquid and slice into thin strips.
 Arrange on a platter.
-Serve alongside Radish Kimchi with Oysters, lettuce leaves, and rice.
+Serve alongside Radish Kimchi with Oysters, lettuce leaves and/or perilla leaves, and rice.